Friday, December 26, 2014

 He who has never learned to obey cannot be a good commander. —Aristotle

-While traveling for business, a professional carries a set of goals to expand to new markets, close out promising sales, or open up new opportunity with foreign partners.
+While traveling for business, a professional carry a set of goals to expand to new markets, close out promising sales, or open up new opportunity with foreign partners.
 To obtain the data needed to support such efforts, a business professional typically travels with a device that includes contacts, presentations, and data sheets.
 While such information is valuable to the business professional and his or her organization, it is much more valuable to a competing organization, or authoritarian government, that would like to close the gap on research and development.

-Case Studies
+Case Studies:

-• Consider the customer of a security products company on a trip Abroad.
+Consider the customer of a security products company on a trip Abroad.
 The traveler brought with him his Android smartphone and, as a precaution, noted the version of the operating system that the device was running before leaving.
 When he woke up in his accommodations on site, he noticed that the version of the operating system had been changed due to an unauthorized update that had been pushed over the air.
 Such an unauthorized update could allow the device to be used as a microphone, listening in on conversations in any room the device was located.
 Such a compromised device could also siphon off data including emails, texts, and stored files.

-• An executive at a security technology company cleared the data on his phone before heading overseas, and used the clean phone for voice calls only.
+An executive at a security technology company cleared the data on his phone before heading overseas and used the clean phone for voice calls only.
 Upon returning home, the device would not boot properly and needed the firmware loaded from scratch.
 Forensics were performed on the device to determine the root cause- which could only come from an unlikely, invisible update from the device manufacturer- or an attack against the device aimed at compromising it.

 Many different types of devices can be the target of such attacks.
 Think of all the different devices you might take with you when you travel, whether for business or vacation: